Lubos-source/PhotoRestorationAI/README.md

 + setup functional environment in *.ipynb --> good to use *Google Colaboratory* ✅
 + install requirements ✅
 + test if program is working ✅
-+ make detail commented steps and documentation ⚙️
++ make detail commented steps and documentation ✅
-+ make easy to use user interface for using AI ⚙️
++ make easy to use user interface for using AI ✅

+### TESTED + results:
+Whole Image Restoration - good working ✅
+Face Restoration - good working ✅
+Face Colorization - so, so working ✅
+Face Inpainting - not working ❌
+Video Enhancement - ⚙️

 ### DEAD LINE 11.12.23